brabster/tw-site/src/pages/articles/2019-01-07-spring-boot-performance-part-1/index.md

 The "Response Time Distribution" report tells us that the fastest few requests are served in around 200ms.
 So it takes at least 200ms to serve a request!
 Then there's an roughly uniform distribution of request times up to 30 seconds.
 The test only ran for around 70 seconds in total.

-The "Number of requests per second" chart shows more clearly that the app isn't keeping up, even with these low request rates.
-The number of active users (those that have made a requests and not yet had a response) climbs until Gatling stops sending new requests.
+Next, the "Number of requests per second" chart shows more clearly that the app isn't keeping up, even with these low request rates.
+The number of active users (those that have made a request and not yet had a response) climbs until Gatling stops sending new requests.

 ![Line chart showing the number of new requests per second and the number of active requests over time.](gatling-slow-request-response-rate.png)

 You can see the app is not quite able to keep up at 40 requests per second. as we ramp to 60 the line swings upwards as it really starts to fall behind.
-45 seconds or so into the test the number of requests drops from 100 to zero, and the number of active requests stops climbing as the app starts to clear its backlog.
+45 seconds or so into the test the number of requests per second drops from 100 to zero, and the number of active requests, just over 1000 by this point, stops climbing and starts to fall as the app starts to clear its backlog.

 Gatling's reports show you plenty of other interesting charts and figures.
 Find them in your `target` directory after running a test.